 When this started happening to me, I was thinking that I was the only one going through this.
 I just assumed that everyone else my age was getting things all figured out and they were happily progressing without any problems.
 When you think you’re the only one going through something, it’s very discouraging.

 Trust me, I know this very well.
 I spent about 3 years trying to find a job, getting another degree, revising my resume, countless applications & interviews and ended up getting fired from the job I finally got after just 5 weeks.
 Talk about discouraging!
-While it was frustrating and discouraging, I’ve come to realize that Getting Fired Was The Best Thing To Happen To Me!
+While it was frustrating and discouraging, I’ve come to realize that it was actually a blessing in disguise!

 The most important piece of advice that I received in terms of getting through this was to not beat myself up.
 If you can shift your perception on the situation to the best of your ability, you can see this in a whole new light.